Our Videos

 If you think you were denied a job, fired from a job or denied a promotion or other job benefits because you have a criminal record, you may have a race discrimination claim against your employer under Title VII or the D.C Human Rights Act.
 In addition, if you are African-American or Hispanic, it may be a violation of your rights under Title VII for a company to refuse to hire you or fire you because of your criminal record because courts have found that asking employees about their criminal record has a disparate impact on African-Americans and Hispanics.
 "Disparate impact" means that a policy of asking about criminal records hurts African-Americans and Hispanics more than it hurts Caucasians or Asians, and that may be illegal.
 It is important to note that you must be able to prove that you were fired/not hired because you have a criminal record in order to successfully accuse your employer of race discrimination.

-Keywords: criminal records, background checks, criminal record, background check,
+Keywords: background checks, criminal records, criminal record, background check,

 Testimonials